Trump ally Sidney Powell pleads guilty to conspiracy charges in Georgia 2020 election case

 Sidney Powell, an attorney who was a key figure in former President Donald Trump's alleged efforts to overturn the results of the 2020 election, pleaded guilty to six misdemeanor counts after reaching an agreement with prosecutors in Fulton County, Georgia.

 Powell appeared in the Superior Court of Fulton County in Atlanta on Thursday, where a prosecutor laid out the terms of the plea deal.
 In exchange for her pleading guilty, Powell was sentenced to six years on probation and must pay a $6,000 fine and $2,700 in restitution to the state of Georgia.
-The judge overseeing the case signed off on the agreement at the hearing.
+Judge Scott McAfee, who is overseeing the case, signed off on the agreement at the hearing.

 Powell is also required to testify "truthfully against any and all co-defendants in this matter," McAfee said.